If you're being evicted from your council home

 The eviction notice will usually be a Renting Homes Wales (RHW) form that says ‘termination’ or ‘possession’.

 Your landlord has to follow a process before they can evict you and this will take some time - depending on the reason your landlord is using to evict you.

 What your landlord has to do

-The exact process your landlord has to follow depends on your tenancy type, but they’ll usually have to:
+The exact process your landlord has to follow depends on the type of contract you have and the type of eviction notice they give you.
+They'll usually have to:

-- give you a written notice explaining why you’re being asked to leave and when they want you to leave
+- Give you an eviction notice explaining why you’re being asked to leave and when they want you to leave

 What you can do to challenge the eviction